Earworm: Key characteristics

-The chorus of a song is one of the most reported causes of earworms.

 Susceptible traits

 Kazumasa Negishi and Takahiro Sekiguchi did a study to see if there are specific traits that make a person more or less susceptible to earworms or involuntary musical imagery.
 The participants in the study were assessed on obsessive-compulsive tendencies, the Big Five personality traits, and musical expertise.
 Negishi and Sekiguchi found that some of the obsessive-compulsive traits, such as intrusive thoughts, played a role in experiencing earworms while compulsive washing did not.
 In terms of the Big Five personality traits, neuroticism significantly predicted occurrences of earworms.
 Musical expertise created an effect of sophistication when it came to earworm occurrences.

 Tools used in data gathering

 One tool used to gather data on involuntary musical imagery (INMI)—and, more specifically, earworms—is called the Involuntary Musical Imagery Scale; it was created with the research compiled from George Floridou, Victoria Williamson, and Danial Müllensiefen.
 It uses four factors to measure different experiences surrounding earworms and INMI in general.
 Those four factors include 'Negative Valence', 'Movement', 'Personal Reflections', and 'Help'.
 Negative Valence is the category that measures the subjective response to the INMI experience.
-Movement is a relatively new aspect to apply to INMI, it is essentially the INMI experience with accompanied embodied responses, which can include singing, humming, and dancing.
-Personal Reflections is the occurrence of a personal quality, like unrelated thoughts, associated with the INMI; which are not directly related to the valence of the INMI itself.
+Movement, a relatively new aspect of the INMI experience, refers to accompanying embodied responses such as singing, humming, and dancing.
+Personal Reflections is the occurrence of a personal quality, like unrelated thoughts, associated with the INMI; they are not directly related to the valence of the INMI itself.
 Help is the category which determines the beneficial and constructive aspects to the INMI experiences, which could potentially reflect similarities in the characteristics of unfocused music listing and task-unrelated thought.